hyper-expanse/dotfiles/personal-desktop.md

 ## LinuxBrew

-Navigate to the LinuxBrew homepage and install all the required packages for your Linux distribution.
+Navigate to the [LinuxBrew](https://github.com/Homebrew/linuxbrew) and install all the required packages for your Linux distribution.

 ## Personal Dotfiles